SAP-samples/teched2025-XP260/exercises/ex2/README.md

     - Test 3: A SQL Injection using multiple SQL statements.

 ### Step 2: Exploit the SQL Injection Vulnerability
-- Action :
+- Action:
+  - Go to the integrated terminal.
+If you no longer have it open, right-click in the Explorer Pane on the project name to open the context menu.
+Then select the menu item "Open in Integrated Terminal".
-  - Run the following commands from the integrated terminal :
+  - Run the following commands from the integrated terminal:

 ```
   cds build